3XCeptional/Data-Science-Roadmap/foundations-data-manipulation.md

 ### Recommended Technologies - Your Data Manipulation Power Tools 🧰

 *   **Pandas:** The ultimate Python library for data manipulation and analysis.
 DataFrames, Series, and a gazillion functions to wrangle any data you throw at it.
 Your data Swiss Army Knife! 🐼
-*   **NumPy:** Numerical Python library.
+*   **NumPy:** Python library for numerical computing.
 The foundation for Pandas and scientific computing in Python.
 Fast numerical operations and arrays.
 Pandas's backbone! 💪
 *   **SQL (Structured Query Language):** Talk to databases like a pro!
 SQL is the standard language for managing and manipulating data in relational databases.
 Essential for data extraction and transformation from databases.
 Your database language translator! 🗣️
 *   **Data Visualization Libraries:**
     *   Matplotlib: The classic Python plotting library.
 Highly customizable, but can be a bit code-heavy.
 The OG of Python plotting! 📊